The Five Step framework

 The basis of what to cast out in the framework of the five steps is giving an area of your life to The Lord rather than fighting individual demons.
 For example, a person may have a problem with various areas of pornography.
-The person does not have to declare each area he has problems with but gives the whole area of pornography in his life to Jesus to deal with and be lord of.
+The person does not have to declare each area they have problems with but gives the whole area of pornography in his life to Jesus to deal with and be lord of.
 He will do a general repentance for the area of pornography in his life and not each specific thing unless told to by The Holy Spirit.

 This is why you give areas, events, weaknesses, circumstances, agreements etc to The Lord so everything in that area is dealt with at once.
 You do not need to ask for forgiveness of individual sins as they were forgiven at Calvary so a general repentance only for the area is required.
 Such as:

-Lord, I am sorry for all the things I did in this area (name the area and will try to not do them again.
+Lord, I am sorry for all the things I did in this area (name the area) and will try to not do them again.

 It may be necessary to examine types of sins to determine the root cause so you know which area(s) to give to Jesus but usually it is not necessary to examine individual sins of a person to determine what the area is that is to be given to Jesus.

 Jesus knows all our sins so we do not need to confess them individually but just the area of weakness they are in.
-All he asks is that we try not to sin in that area and if we do then we give it back to Him to be Lord of using the framework of the five steps (unless it is an external attack in which case we use the last three steps) and keep on trying not to sin.
+All he asks is that we wholeheartedly try not to sin in that area and if we do then we give it back to Him to be Lord of using the framework of the five steps (unless it is an external attack in which case we use the last three steps) and keep on trying not to sin.